 3. Cork Board

-For example, you could place cork board inside the food cupboard and pin coupons there.
+For example, you could place your cork board inside the food cupboard and pin coupons there.
 You could also place cork inside the cupboard where you keep your coffee mugs and pin important reminders there because you never start your day without your cup of coffee.

 4. Shelf & Drawer Lining